heesters-nick/DwarfClass/README.md

 ## Usage

+1. Download the data from this link: https://drive.google.com/drive/folders/1l0brBmMbJbm_FzBgGHQiFv4j8vBUUTgf?usp=sharing

-1. Make sure you have all necessary data directories and files.
+2. Make sure you have all necessary data directories and files.
 You should have:
     - lsb_gri_prep.h5
     - lsb_gri_prep_binned2x2.h5
     - lsb_gri_prep_binned_smoothed.h5